mezo-org/validator-kit/manual/README.md

 To start a node from a snapshot is no different to any other CometBFT based blockchain.

-To start with select a block from a trusted node, you can do so using the following API:
+To start with, select a block from a trusted node.
+You can do so using the following API:
-`http://<NODE_OPERATOR_ADDRESS>:26657/block`, this will give you the very last block executed by the node.
+`http://<NODE_ADDRESS>:26657/block`, this will give you the very last block executed by the node.

-Then you will need to update the following fields in the cometbft config, you can find this config under the following path `MEZOD_HOME/config/config.toml`:
+Once done, you will need to update the following fields in the CometBFT config.
+You can find this config in the `MEZOD_HOME/config/config.toml` file, under the `statesync` TOML section:
-- `enabled` should be set to true to enable state sync (to be disabled later, when the node have been running for normal stop and restart of the node without local state).
+- `enable`: should be set to `true` to enable state sync (can be flipped back once the node synchronizes)
-- `rpc_servers` is a list of trusted node rpc server that the light client can use to recovers blocks.
+- `rpc_servers`: is a list of trusted node RPC servers that the node can use to recover blocks from
-- `trust_height` should be the height of the selected trusted block
+- `trust_height`: should be the height of the selected trusted block
-- `trust_hash`  should be the hash of the selected trusted block
+- `trust_hash`:  should be the hash of the selected trusted block

+Moreover, please make sure your node doesn't have any local state while using state sync.

-This is an example configuration you can use with the mezo matsnet, be sure to update the `trust_height` and `trust_hash` fields as explain previously everthing else would be valid as is:
+Here is an example configuration you can use for the Mezo Matsnet testnet.
+Be sure to update the `trust_height` and `trust_hash` fields as explained previously.
+Everything else would be valid as-is:

 ```toml
 [statesync]